USS Norfolk (DL-1): History

 The first major U.S. warship built after the construction boom of World War II, Norfolk was designed beginning in 1945, designated project SCB 1 in 1946, and authorized in 1947 as CLK-1, an anti-submarine hunter killer ship which could operate under all weather conditions and would carry the latest radar, sonar, and other electronic devices.
 She was designed on a light cruiser hull so she could carry a greater variety of detection gear than a destroyer.

 She was laid down 1 September 1949 by the New York Shipbuilding Corporation, Camden, New Jersey, launched 29 December 1951 with the destroyer leader reclassification DL-1, sponsored by Miss Betty King Duckworth, and commissioned 4 March 1953, Capt.
 Clarence Matheson Bowley in command.

 After her Caribbean shakedown cruise (February 1954), Norfolk was assigned to the U.S. Atlantic Fleet and between 1955 and 1957 served successively as flagship for Commander Destroyer Flotillas 2, 4, and 6.
 During 1956 and 1957 she acted as flagship for Commander Destroyer Force, Atlantic Fleet.
 In June 1957, Norfolk participated in the International Fleet Review as flagship for Admiral Jerauld Wright, Commander-in-Chief Atlantic Fleet and Supreme Allied Commander Atlantic for NATO.

-A boiler on the ship blew up in later 1955.
+A boiler on the ship blew up in late 1955.

-By 1959 Norfolk's eight 3 inch/50 caliber guns had been replaced by eight 3"/70 caliber guns and her 20 mm. battery had been removed.
+By 1959 Norfolk's eight 3 inch/50 caliber guns had been replaced by eight 3 inch/70 caliber guns and her 20 mm battery had been removed.
 In 1960 the addition of an ASROC launcher enhanced her antisubmarine capabilities.

 On 10 May 1960, an 83-foot Cuban vessel harassed Norfolk while she was patrolling the Florida Straits with The Sullivans in Cuban waters.

 In Fall 1961 she took part in UNITAS II as flagship for Commander Cruiser Destroyer Flotilla 2.
 During the operation she performed ASW training exercises with the navies of Venezuela, Colombia, Ecuador, Peru, Chile, Argentina, Uruguay, and Brazil.
 Norfolk repeated this cruise over the next five years during which she served as flagship of Commander South Atlantic Forces except in 1962 when she was flagship for Commander Cruiser Destroyer Forces Atlantic Fleet.

 In 1965 she was the flagship for UNITAS VI.

 Norfolk joined LANTFLEX 66 as flagship between 28 November and 16 December 1966.
 During this exercise she shadowed the Russian trawlers Repiter and Teodilit.
 She proved her antisubmarine capabilities again as flagship for Commander South Atlantic Forces during UNITAS VIII in Fall 1967.

 Norfolk was assigned to Commander Middle East Force as flagship (17 April–15 October 1968).
 On this mission she visited Bahrain, French Somaliland, Saudi Arabia, Ethiopia.
 Kenya, the Seychelles, Mauritius, Malagasy Republic, India, Pakistan, Australia, New Zealand, Tahiti, Mexico, and Panama Canal Zone.

 In October 1968 Norfolk returned to Norfolk where she decommissioned 15 January 1970 and entered the Atlantic Reserve Fleet.
 By 1 September 1974, Norfolk was stricken from the Naval Vessel Register and sold for scrap.